aathn/mvk18/docs/source/solution.rst

 * The configuration file

-The config file is used for setting up upper, lower, left and right angle bounds as well as view distance and direction.
+The config file is used for setting up camera bounds, view distance and direction as well as stream settings and blacklisted flight numbers.

 * The web page receiving the stream

-The web page will display a stream when an airplane is "visible" for it.
+The web page will display a video stream when an airplane is "visible" for it.
 I.e. when an airplane is within the viewing range chosen in the configuration process.